Bubbles, Bubbles Everywhere: What Your Bubbly Cottage Cheese is Trying to Tell You

 • Cottage cheese exhibits a sour smell, similar to sour cream when it’s past its prime.

-• Mold is clearly an obvious sign that cottage cheese has gone bad and should therefore be thrown out immediately.
+• Mold is an obvious sign that cottage cheese has gone bad and should therefore be thrown out immediately.

 If none of these signs are obvious, then you can, of course, do a taste test.